FORGE'd in FIRE II: The Formation of Magnetically-Dominated Quasar Accretion Disks from Cosmological Initial Conditions: Structure and Origins of the Magnetic Fields

 In Fig.~\ref{fig:b.profile} we examine the magnetic field profile on these scales somewhat more quantitatively.
 Here, we consider a 1D profile (averaged in spherical shells), plotting both the mass-weighted mean-field values of the cylindrical $R$, $\phi$, $z$ components, as well as their $\sim1\sigma$ range.\footnote{To be robust against outliers from e.g.\ small-scale structure in small sub-volumes containing nascent protostellar disks, for example, we define the $\sim 1\sigma$ value of the value of each magnetic component as $1/2$ of the $16-84\%$ mass-weighted inclusion interval.
 If we simply consider the usual RMS $\langle B_{i}^{2} \rangle^{1/2}$ we see similar trends, but slightly systematically larger values, indicating that the ``tails'' of the distribution are somewhat fatter than Gaussian, as well as slightly more noise owing to some sub-structure.
 The exact quantitative values also vary somewhat if we mass or volume or magnetic-energy weight the results, but this does not change any of our relative comparisons or conclusions.} We plot these both in absolute units, as well as in units of the \Alf\ speed $v_{A,\,i} \equiv B_{i}/\sqrt{4\pi\,\rho}$, relative to the circular velocity $V_{\rm c} \equiv \sqrt{G\,M_{\rm enc}(<r)/r}$ at each radius.
 We see the same rise in the field values as Fig.~\ref{fig:radial.profile.general}, and the increasing preference for toroidal fields within the disk as above, but now more quantitatively see the transition from a primarily turbulent field (the rms/dispersion component larger than mean) to more coherent (mean similar to or even larger than dispersion, for $B_{\phi}$).
 The mean $\langle B_{\phi} \rangle$ dominates at the inner disk, but the ``turbulent'' or rms components are not vastly smaller.
 There appears to be a robust sort of ``hierarchy'' of the different field components in the inner disk, with $|\langle B_{\phi} \rangle| \gtrsim |\delta B_{\phi} | \gtrsim |\delta B_{R}| \sim |\delta B_{z}| \gtrsim |\langle B_{R} \rangle| \gtrsim |\langle B_{z} \rangle |$, i.e.\ the mean toroidal and vertical fields are the strongest and weakest, respectively, with the fluctuating toroidal second-strongest, followed by the fluctuating radial and vertical fields.
-We can also see that the sign flips in the disk clearly evolve, as mass is accreted through the disk, but the magnitude of the total field stays broadly consistent over tens of thousands of disk dynamical times.
+This is independent of whether we define these components in a global cylindrical coordinate system (shown), or a spherical coordinate system, or a spatially-variable coordinate system where we rotate each annulus independently to correspond to the angular momentum axis of gas just in that annulus, and/or whether we subtract the mean $m=1$ component in each annulus (to control for a coherent eccentric mode).
+We also see that the sign flips in the disk clearly evolve, as mass is accreted through the disk, but the magnitude of the total field stays broadly consistent over tens of thousands of disk dynamical times.

 As discussed above (\S~\ref{sec:basic:profile}), the magnetic pressure dominates the vertical support of the disk but with $\mathcal{O}(1)$ contribution from trans-\Alf{ic} turbulence: this is reflected both in direct comparison of the turbulent velocity components to the various $v_{A,\,i}$ below; or from the kinetic energy densities, or relative contribution to the effective stability parameter $Q$, or comparison of the disk $H/R$ to $v_{A}/V_{c}$ in Fig.~\ref{fig:radial.profile.general}.
 In other words, $\rho\,v_{\rm turb}^{2} \sim \langle |{\bf B}|^{2} \rangle$ broadly speaking, as we quantify in more detail below.
 Of course, both $v_{A}$ and $v_{\rm turb}$ are much larger in the simulations than in an SS73 disk which assumes $\beta \gg 1$.